terrymun/Fluidbox/README.md

 ## Developer notes
 ### Building with Grunt
 Fluidbox is built using [Grunt](http://gruntjs.com) and [NodeJS](https://nodejs.org/).
 If you are new to this, kindly refer to [Matt Bailey's excellent guide on setting up Grunt](http://mattbailey.io/a-beginners-guide-to-grunt-redux/).
-To build Fluidbox, you will need to install the following dependencies:
+To build Fluidbox, you will need to run `npm install` and install the following dependencies:

 | Grunt dependency | Comment |
 |------------------|---------|